 #5: Being the Only Party without Representation

 Navigating the law regarding the complex interworking of insurance carriers, employer claims, and medical treatments is far more difficult than it may seem.
-Even if your case appears to be open and shut, it’s better to find an attorney with the experience and knowledge to represent your interests properly.
-What seems like a clear-cut case to you may have a dozen loopholes that your insurance company can and will find.
+Even if your case appears to be open and shut, it's better to find an attorney with the experience and knowledge to represent your interests properly.
+What seems like a clear-cut case to you may have a dozen loopholes that the insurance company can and will find.

 Insurance companies excel at taking advantage of these loopholes and utilizing a number of tricks to manipulate people with workers' compensation claims into making mistakes that can compromise their cases.
 With an experienced workers' compensation lawyer at your side, it sends a message to your employer and the insurance company that you are to be taken seriously.